How many H-1B petitions were made by Kansas employers classified under the Wholesale Trade industry during 2024?

 -

-Analysis: Kansas one of 25 states banning boys from playing girls’ high school sports
+Analysis: Kansas among 25 states that ban boys from playing girls’ high school sports

 An analysis by Sunflower State News shows that, following President Biden's new Title IX protections in April 2024, which redefined “sex” to include “gender-identity,” Kansas is one of 25 states that ban boys from playing in girls' high school sports.